snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 $ ./schema-guru-0.4.0 schema --enum-sets all /path/to/instances
 {% endhighlight %}

-And this is not the end.
-Taking in account that some users may have very domain-specific enums, we allow user to pass his own predefined enum set.
-Instead of `all` or predefined set just pass the path to JSON file containing array with values and if encountered values intersetcs with it result schema will have full set.
+Going further, and taking into account that users with domain-specific enums, you can now also pass in your own predefined enum sets.
+Just pass in the path to a JSON file containing an array with values, and if the encountered values intersetcs then the enumeration will be enforced in the schema:

 {% highlight bash %}
 $ ./schema-guru-0.4.0 schema --enum-sets ../favourite_colors.json --enum-sets all /path/to/instances